What is Pre Workout?

 Anyone can supplement their nutrient timing with pre workout, but the type of pre workout used may vary based on your personal goals.
 Are you taking a pre workout drink to boost athletic performance, improve recovery or just get thru leg day at the gym?

-Caffeine, while performance boosting, may not be the best option for people with a history of heart disease or high blood pressure*.
+Caffeine, while performance boosting, may not be the best option for everyone.
 Research shows that caffeine, up to 250 mg before a workout, can improve performance but the effects drop off after that, so more is not always ‘better.’

 As an alternative, natural BCAAs are great for those who want to avoid caffeine and reduce post workout muscle soreness.
 BCAAs help prevent your body from breaking down hard-earned muscle tissue for energy during your workout.
 Also known as a ‘muscle sparing’ supplement, BCAAs are a great option if your goal is to build muscle and decrease body fat.*